DenTelezhkin/DTLocationManager/README.md

 ### Where am I over time?

-Sometimes you'll want location updates to be received over time.
+Sometimes you'll want location updates to be received **over time**.
 The API is similar, but we'll use `DTPeriodicLocationManager` for this.

 ```objective-c
     self.locationManager = [DTPeriodicLocationManager new];